Augmented education is bringing trains and switches to the classroom

 Hitting the roof on the ICE

 ICE 4 maintenance staff have the chance to safely learn about the "roof garden" and its components in another VR application first, before undertaking real-life practical training on the train itself later on.
 The "roof garden" section of the most pioneering train in the DB long-distance fleet comprises the current collector and other live components on the ICE's roof.
 An app has also been developed to help trainees gain more in-depth knowledge about the individual components.
-Furthermore, VR training is beneficial when it comes to learning about servicing HVAC systems, which are on the train roof and not normally accessible.
 After all, to provide such training on real trains requires a great deal of time and effort – the train has to be disconnected from power and scaffolding must be provided so trainees can get on the roof.

 VISCOPIC uses holograms to train maintenance technicians on switches